mrozsypal81/Home/_posts/2020-5-13-project copy.md

 image: assets/images/FormalHeadshot002.jpg
 ---

 My name is Michael Rozsypal I am a recent Computer Science Graduate from California State University Fullerton.
+I have been a full time student from August 2014 - May 2020.
 I have a great interest in computer science and computers in general.
 My father introduced me to computer games as early as five years old and I have not stopped being interested since then.